JayOneTheSk8/u2b/README.md

 ### Thumbnail Editing

-Upon creating a username, a user can edit their primary avatar adn username.
+Upon creating a username, a user can edit their primary avatar and username.
 A preview shows up for better UX.

 ![alt text](gifs/thumbnail_edit.gif "Sign Up Demo")